RESEARCH STARTER

 Mineralogical Phase Rule

 The principles of phase equilibria were first applied to rocks in 1911 by Swiss geochemist V. M. Goldschmidt in his classic account of contact metamorphism in the Oslo area in Norway.
 Countless similar attempts have followed, with most authors concluding, as did Goldschmidt, that rocks, in general, record a state of chemical equilibrium governed by the temperature and pressure prevailing at their time of origin.
 The major generalization emerging from eighty years of such studies is that rocks with a large number of mineral phases tend to have a low number of degrees of freedom.
 Goldschmidt recognized that, at Oslo, metamorphism must be controlled mainly by T and P and that divariant equilibrium (F = 2) is the general case for isochemical rock-forming reactions.
 For F = 2, the phase rule reduces to P = C. Dubbed “the mineralogical phase rule,” this equation cannot be mathematically derived from thermodynamic principles.
-It simply reflects the common case in nature where rock-forming processes are approximately isochemical and their phase equilibria are controlled by both T and P operating as independent variables.
+It simply reflects the common case in nature where rock-forming processes are approximately isochemical, and their phase equilibria are controlled by both T and P operating as independent variables.
 It follows that rocks recording univariant equilibria are more restricted in occurrence than those recording divariant equilibria.
 Similarly, the rarity of rocks recording invariant equilibria (F = 0) can be understood, as the phase rule requires that both a unique T and a unique P be maintained during their formation.
 Rocks of complex mineralogy are occasionally encountered in which the number of phases, P, exceeds C + 2 and, consequently, the value of F is negative.
 Phase rule departures, indicated by negative F values, are a sure sign of disequilibrium and serve as a reminder that not all mineral assemblages can be treated by the methods of phase equilibria.

 Petrogenetic Grids

 The temperature and pressure range in which any mineral may exist is limited, and it is the task of experimental petrology to ascertain these limits for rock-forming minerals.
 The data resulting from this experimental work are utilized to construct “phase diagrams.”
-Such diagrams show the effects of changing P, T, X values on mineral stability fields and are, therefore, simply graphical expressions of the phase rule.
+Such diagrams show the effects of changing P, T, and X values on mineral stability fields and are, therefore, simply graphical expressions of the phase rule.
 In metamorphic petrology, the major use of phase equilibria data has been for construction of “petrogenetic grids.”
 A petrogenetic grid, initially conceived by Canadian petrologist N. L. Bowen in 1940, is a P-T diagram on which experimentally derived univariant reaction curves are plotted for a particular metamorphic rock type (for example, blueschists, marbles, calcsilicates, or pelites).
 The value of such “grids” lies in the fact that each natural equilibrium assemblage recognized in the field will fall within a definite P-T pigeonhole and thereby inform the field geologist immediately of the P-T conditions of the metamorphic terrane under study.
 This goal, so simple in concept, has proved elusive even after half a century of vigorous experimental, theoretical, and field effort.
 The problem lies in the lack of truly univariant reactions.
 For nearly seventy years, field geologists mapped isograds recording the “first appearance” of notable zone minerals such as biotite, garnet, staurolite, kyanite, and sillimanite under the impression that they represented the intersection of the ground surface with a plane of univariant equilibrium.
 Virtually all such “isograds” have proved to be the result of divariant equilibria and thus plot as a “band”—which may be rather wide—on a P-T diagram.
 This undesirable result has the effect of “smearing” grid boundaries and rendering them less useful as metamorphic indicators.

 The general absence of univariant reactions in metamorphic rocks was eventually recognized because of theoretical and experimental advances in phase equilibria studies.
-The problem stems from the fact that most mineral phases participating in metamorphic reactions are solid solutions of variable composition and the most common reactions lead to the release of a fluid, the composition of which may vary with time.
+The problem stems from the fact that most mineral phases participating in metamorphic reactions are solid solutions of variable composition, and the most common reactions lead to the release of a fluid, the composition of which may vary with time.
 Each of these effects introduces an additional degree of freedom in phase rule terms, and, as a result, virtually all important reactions are divariant.

 In spite of these difficulties, petrogenetic grids, based on divariant and quasi-univariant equilibria, have gradually evolved for all major metamorphic rock types.
 These are not the simple, quantitative grids envisioned by Bowen, but they do provide quick, reliable, and fairly narrow estimates of P-T conditions for common metamorphic mineral assemblages.
 Modern grids, continually subject to refinement, are phase equilibria's greatest contribution to metamorphic petrology.